Espoo: Language

 In 2018, the largest proportions of Swedish speakers in Espoo were in Suvisaaristo (33.6%), Espoonkartano (29.9%), Sepänkylä (24.1%) and Bodom (21.3%).
-By absolute numbers, the most Swedish speakers lived in Haukilahti (993 people) and Matinkylä (813 people).
+In absolute terms, the most Swedish speakers lived in Haukilahti (993 people) and Matinkylä (813 people).

-The proportion of Finnish speakers has decreased significantly during the last two decades.
-In 1999, the proportion of Finnish speakers was 88%, and in 2021 it was about 73%.

-The proportion of foreign language speakers has increased drastically: in 1999, it was about 4%, and in 2021 about 20%.
-The foreign language speakers in Espoo are a heterogeneous group divided into tens of different languages, of which the Russian speakers form the largest part, amounting to about 3% of the population in 2021.
-The proportion of foreign language speakers in Espoo was slightly higher than the average in Uusimaa.
+The proportion of Finnish speakers has declined significantly over the past three decades.
+In 1999 the proportion of Finnish speakers was 88%, and in 2024 it was 68.7%.
+At the same time, the proportion of foreign language speakers has increased dramatically: in 1999 it was only about 4%, and in 2024 it was 25,0%.
+The foreign language speakers in Espoo are a heterogeneous group divided into tens of different languages, of which the Russian speakers form the largest part.

-In 2019, there were 33,576 foreign citizens in Espoo, about 11.6% of the population.

-Congregations

-At the end of the year 2019 57.1 percent of Espoo's population belonged to the Evangelical Lutheran Church of Finland.
+Immigration

+As of 2024, there were 80,691 people with an immigrant background living in Espoo, or 25% of the population.
+There were 70,918 residents who were born abroad, or 22% of the population.
+The number of foreign citizens in Espoo was 49,245.

+The relative share of immigrants in Espoo's population is almost three times higher than the national average.
+Moreover, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

+The largest groups are from the former Soviet Union, Estonia, India, China, Iraq and Russia.
+The number of people from India has increased sharply in recent years, especially in the areas of Olari and Suurpelto.

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 50.3% of the population of Espoo.
+Other religious groups accounted for 3.8% of the population.
+45.9% of the population had no religious affiliation.

 According to the 2018 division Espoo is home to the following Evangelical Lutheran congregations: